 After the activation, you will see a new Post Grid menu in your dashboard.

 Go to Post Grid -> New Post Grid to create a fresh one.
 Then just type in the title of your post grid.
 You will also notice a few different tabs available there.

-The Layout tab will allow to choose a fancy style layout and a content layout (flat, flat center, and more).
+The Layout tab will allow choosing a fancy style layout and a content layout (flat, flat center, and more).
 Here you can also preview and choose a grid skin – the effect which will be shown when you hover a mouse over the thumbnail.

-The Layout Settings tab allows to change the default settings into custom ones if you require.
+The Layout Settings tab allows changing the default settings into custom ones if you require.
 Here you can either enable or disable masonry and lazy load, select the grid items width, choose the grid items background color, their height, margin, media height, etc.